dmbarbour/wikilon/docs/AwelonLang.md

 We can safely neglect the theoretical concern of secure hash collisions.
 If BLAKE2b is cracked in the future, we can address it then by transitively rewriting all secure hashes in our Awelon dictionaries.
 I won't further belabor the issue.

-*Security Note:* Secure hash resources may embed sensitive information, yet are not subject to conventional access control.
-Awelon systems should treat a secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) - a bearer token that grants read authority.
+*Security Notes:* Secure hash resources may embed sensitive information, yet are not subject to conventional access control.
+Awelon systems should treat each secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) - a bearer token that grants read authority.
 Relevantly, Awelon systems should guard against timing attacks that might leak these secure hashes.
-Favor constant-time comparisons when using hashes as keys, for example.
+Favor constant-time comparisons when using hashes as lookup keys, for example.
+In context of distributed storage, it may prove useful to use the first half of each hash for lookups and the remainder as a key for AES decryption.
+Finally, for resources with private, low-entropy data (like a phone number or credit card number), embedding a comment with a random string can help resist "does this data exist?" attacks.

 ## Labeled Data